 In this special story-based experience led by role players at the museum, students will travel back in time, hunt for the secret to everlasting life, escape being captured by the First Emperor of China, and witness the wonders of his terracotta warriors coming to life in this exciting and interactive theatrical experience.

 The story begins at an archaeological excavation site in modern day China.
 Whilst pupils are exploring the site they accidentally discover a magical portal that transports them back in time to ancient China.
 Not only do they find themselves in a strange place but the terrifying First Emperor of China, believing the students hold the secret of eternal life, enlists his powerful terracotta army to hunt them down.

 Can the students complete a number of challenges in time to escape the Emperor’s warriors’ grasp and find a safe path back home to the modern age?
 The experience includes imaginative audio visual effects and a specially created musical soundscape.

 This exciting adventure has been crafted to ensure that it is appropriate for key stage 2 children aged 7-11.
 Although the story experience is also available for key stage 1 students, special consideration has been given to creating a version specially for key stage 2 children.
-In late January 2018 online resources will be available, specifically designed for key stage 2.
-These will support teachers in preparing for their visit to this epic adventure and provide follow on activities so that the adventure may be prolonged on their return to school.
+There are online resources available to download, specifically designed for key stage 2.
+These support teachers in preparing for their visit to this epic adventure and provide follow on activities so that the adventure may be prolonged on their return to school.
 Not an experience to miss!

 This immersive performance, taking children on an exciting journey to ancient China, has been created for National Museums Liverpool by a team of artists led by Hope Street Ltd, an award winning arts organisation specialising in creating exciting and original theatre.